29th November 2024

 Speed limit – the speed limit of the British waterways is 4mph.

-Line up your canal boat – in this sense, canal boats are not like cars or vehicles you drive on the road.
+Line up your canal boat.
 When driving a canal boat, it’s important to line up the back of your boat as well as the front – as if you’re attempting to turn into a narrow gap, there’ll be a risk of your boat hitting the bank or a wall if the back of the boat is not lined up correctly.

-Using a tiller – the tiller, a mechanism to assist with steering on canal boats is your trusted companion when steering canal boats and in particular, changing direction.
-The tiller controls the position of the back of the boat, so moves the stern in the direction you’d want it to go in.
+Using a tiller – the tiller is a mechanism to assist with steering and is your trusted companion when steering and changing direction in canal boats.
+The tiller controls the position of the back of the boat, so moves the stern in the direction you would want it to go in.
 Also, it’s important to ensure that passengers are not standing or sitting in the way of the tiller as you’ll need to be able to move this easily.

 Once you’ve got to know the feel of your canal boat, reversing or turning around will become a lot easier.
 While reversing, narrowboats often tend to veer to one side – however, once you’ve established the optimum speed needed for reversing, turning your canal boat around becomes fairly simple.